CorentinJ/Real-Time-Voice-Cloning/README.md

 - [ ] Change the structure of the hparams file for each model.
 I think a namespace is the better solution.
 - [ ] Properly document all inference functions

+## Contribution
+Feel free to open issues or PRs for any problem you may encounter, typos that you see or aspects that are confusing.